cs107-sweet-16/cs107-FinalProject/docs/milestone1.md

 derivative is finite-difference method, but may have issues such as floating point errors.
 Automatic differentiation (AD) refers to a general way of computing the derivatives of functions expressed as computation graphs, with which the evaluation of derivatives could reach machine precision.
-Our XXX package provides tools to calculate the derivative of any function with an analytic expression based on the AD technique.
+Our `autodiff` package provides tools to calculate the derivative of any function with an analytic expression based on the AD technique.